Free energy, stability, and particle source in dynamical holography: Introduction

 In this paper we use the conserved current method developed in \cite{Wald1} to study dynamical holographic systems and the relation between thermodynamical and dynamical stability of such systems.
 The case with fixed spacetime backgrounds (in the probe limit, i.e. ignoring the back reaction of bulk matter fields onto the background spacetime) is discussed first in Sec.~\ref{probe}, where a generalized free energy is defined with the property of monotonic decreasing in dynamic processes.
 That important quantity is then used to argue the relation between thermodynamical and dynamical stability.
 We take the simplest holographic superfluid model as an important example in Sec.~\ref{superfluid}, where the relevant quantities are explicitly calculated, and different types of dynamical evolutions are discussed in the view of the conserved currents.

-The case with full back-reaction is much more complicated, as discussed in Sec.~\ref{back-reaction}.
-With the help of conserved currents associated to the diffeomorphism invariance induced by a preferred vector field, we propose a thermodynamic form of the bulk space-time dynamics with a preferred temperature of the event horizon, where a monotonically decreasing quantity can be defined as well.
-The possible role played by the holographic renormalization in our discussion is investigated in Sec.~\ref{renormalization}.
+The case with full back-reaction is much more complicated, as discussed in Sec.~\ref{back-reaction}, where we generalize part of the previous investigation with the help of conserved currents associated to the diffeomorphism invariance.
 In both cases, our analyses help to clarify some aspects of the far-from-equilibrium holographic physics.
 We end our paper with some discussion and outlook in Sec.~\ref{discuss}.